Women Financial Statistics – A Look At The Data

 (Source: Experian)

-Women in the United States have long been an economic powerhouse, but they still face unique challenges when it comes to building wealth.
-One major obstacle is debt.
-The average woman carries $85,169 in debt on average while men carry an average of $103,702.
+Women in the United States represent an economic powerhouse, yet they still confront unique wealth-building challenges.
+Debt poses a major obstacle.
+The average woman carries $85,169 in debt while men carry $103,702.

-This disparity is even more pronounced when you look at specific types of debt.
-Women are more likely to have student loan debt and credit card debt, and they often have lower credit scores than men.
-This can make it difficult for women to qualify for loans and lines of credit, which can hamper their ability to build wealth.
+This disparity becomes more pronounced when examining specific debt types.
+Women are more likely to carry student loan debt and credit card debt, and they frequently have lower credit scores than men.
+This complicates loan and credit line qualification, hampering women’s wealth-building capacity.

-While there are a number of factors that contribute to the gender debt gap, one thing is clear: women need to be extra mindful about managing their debt in order to achieve financial success.
+While numerous factors contribute to the gender debt gap, one reality remains clear: women must exercise extra vigilance in debt management to achieve financial success.

 A woman’s mortgage rate is 0.4% higher on average than a man’s